Skip to content

 Architecture#

-Hamon's internals are organized around one idea: block-structured Gibbs sampling on padded, stacked PyTree states, compiled once via JAX.
+Hamon's internals are organized around one idea: block-structured Gibbs sampling on concatenated PyTree states, compiled once via JAX.

 The core abstraction#

 The BlockSpec manages the mapping between block-local and global state arrays.
-Because JAX requires rectangular arrays, variable-size blocks are padded and stacked by structural group.
-This costs some wasted FLOPs but avoids Python-level loops over blocks, which would cause XLA compile times to scale linearly with block count.
+Per-node interaction data is padded to the maximum neighbour count so it is rectangular (with an active mask marking real entries), which costs some wasted FLOPs but avoids Python-level loops that would make XLA compile times scale with node count.

 State representation#